-Zimbabwe Property
+Zimbabwe

 In 2021 the Company launched a wholly owned subsidiary, Sutter Mining (Private) Limited ("Sutter"), in Zimbabwe, which is scouting out prospective gold properties in that country.
-This move by Zephyr into Zimbabwe was prompted by recent changes to that country's mineral claims tenure legislation combined with the presence of geological environments prospective for gold.
-During the year two applications for Exclusive Prospecting Orders ("EPO") over areas prospective for gold mineralization has been lodged with the Zimbabwe Ministry of Mines and Mine Developmet and is currently being processing by that agency.
-Both applications remain outstanding as at the date of this report, awaiting Ministerial approval.
-The two EPO applications combined cover approximately 120,000 hectares.
+This move by Zephyr into Zimbabwe was prompted by a recent amendment to the country's Indigenization and Economic Empowerment Act allowing 100% foreign ownership in mining properties, combined with the presence of geological environments prospective for gold.
+In 2021 two applications for Exclusive Prospecting Orders ("EPO") over areas prospective for gold mineralization were lodged with the Zimbabwe Ministry of Mines and Mine Development and have been processed by that agency.
+Both applications remain outstanding as at the date of this report, and are awaiting approval by the President of Zimbabwe.
+The two EPO applications combined cover approximately 124,000 hectares.

-Sutter has staked two Special Blocks totaling 201 hectares with potential for gold and base metals in the northeastern part of the Umkondo Basin of Zimbabwe.
+Sutter has staked two Special Blocks (Nyanga), totaling 201 hectares with potential for gold and base metals in the northeastern part of the Umkondo Basin of Zimbabwe.
 A Special Block is a mining claim up to 150 hectares in size and entitles the holder to explore for, and mine any minerals that may be discovered and deemed economic.
 In the event only gold is discovered, regulations require the Special Blocks to be converted into gold claims.
 This is a straight forward process that requires subdividing the Special Blocks into 10 hectare, surveyed gold claims.
 The Special Blocks are renewable annually by paying annual fees as gazetted by the government.